Dreeckan/cours-hb/js/99-revisions.md

   - Takes an array (with only numbers in it) as a parameter
   - Returns a new array, in which every elements are ordered (smallest first)
   - Test with `[11, 2, 54, 50, 26, 8, 91, 011, 15]` or any array you want

+- Ask the user a number (with the `prompt()` function)
+  - If the user enters something that is not a number, keep asking for a number
+  - Display a message with the `alert()` function and tell the user if the number was odd or not

+- Ask the user a number between 0 and 100 (with the `prompt()` function)
+  - If the user enters something that is not a number, keep asking for a number
+  - Display a message with the `alert()` function and tell the user if the number is a prime number or not ([Prime Number on Wikipedia](https://en.wikipedia.org/wiki/Prime_number))